 When overloaded with hundreds of options that claim to improve your health, it’s common to reach for a more expensive product, trusting that the extra cost will translate into extra benefit.
 Many people are convinced ‘you get what you pay for’ which makes shopping easy.
 You simply buy the most expensive product you can afford.

 But ‘caveat emptor’ (buyer beware) is a much older expression- by a few centuries- and has lingered for good reason.
-Let’s consider this,
+Let’s consider this, and examine:

 The 4 Clues Your Calcium Supplement May Be a “3 Dressed Up as a 9”